asyncapi/website/content/blog/asyncapi-github-actions.md

     branches: [ master ]
 ```

-To generate HTML from your AsyncAPI documentation, you need to use `asyncapi/github-action-for-generator@v0.2.0` action.
+To generate HTML from your AsyncAPI definition, you need to use `asyncapi/github-action-for-generator@v0.2.0` action.
 You also need to specify a few more things:
 - The template you want to use for generation.
-In this example, you can see official [AsyncAPI HTML Template](https://github.com/asyncapi/html-template).
-You can also write your custom template, and hosting it on npm is not mandatory.
+In this example, you can see the official [AsyncAPI HTML Template](https://github.com/asyncapi/html-template).
+You can also write your custom template but hosting it on npm is not mandatory.
-- Filepath to the AsyncAPI document in case it is not in the root of the working directory, and not called `asyncapi.yml`
+- Path to the AsyncAPI file, in case it is not in the root of the working directory and its name is not `asyncapi.yml`
 - The template specific parameters.
 The crucial part here is the `baseHref` parameter.
-When enabling [GitHub Pages](https://pages.github.com/) for regular repository, the URL of the Web page is `https://{GITHUB_PROFILE}.github.io/{REPO_NAME}/`.
-Specifying `baseHref` parameter helps the browser to properly resolve URL to relative links to additional resources like CSS or JS files.
+When enabling [GitHub Pages](https://pages.github.com/) for a regular repository, the URL of the Web page is `https://{GITHUB_PROFILE}.github.io/{REPO_NAME}/`.
+Specifying `baseHref` parameter helps the browser to properly resolve the URLs of relative links to resources like CSS and JS files.
 You do not have to hardcode the name of the repo in workflow configuration.
 Your workflow has access to information about the repository it is running in.
 You could do this: `${baseHref=/{github.repository}}/`
 - The output directory where the generator creates files.
 You might access those files in other steps of the workflow.

 ```yaml